-- Fair value through other comprehensive income: Financial assets in this category are held to collect contractual cash flows and sell where there are advantageous opportunities.
+- Hold to collect: Financial assets in this category are held by the Group solely to collect contractual cash flows and these cash flows represents solely payments of principal and interest.
+Assets held under this business model are measured at amortised cost - Fair value through other comprehensive income: Financial assets in this category are held to collect contractual cash flows and sell where there are advantageous opportunities.
 The cash flows represents solely payment of principal and interest.
 These financial assets are measured at fair value through other comprehensive income. - Fair value through profit or loss: This category is the residual category for financial assets that do not meet the criteria described above.
 Financial assets in this category are managed in order to realise the asset's fair value.